YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Around day 7 to day 10, the grafts are usually much more anchored.
 The skin has started to close around the follicular units, crusting is changing, and gentle washing becomes more effective.
 Many aftercare plans become more relaxed during this period, but only in a controlled way.

-No. Secure means the grafts are much harder to dislodge with ordinary light contact.
+Secure means the grafts are much harder to dislodge with ordinary light contact.
 It does not mean the scalp has finished healing, and it does not mean the recipient area can tolerate rubbing, scratching, dirty water, strong shower pressure, tight pressure, or aggressive scab removal.

 Washing done the right way should not make properly placed grafts fall out.
 Problems usually come from washing with too much force, using fingernails, rubbing with a towel, picking at crusts, or treating every scab as something that must be removed immediately.

-What if I accidentally touch, bump, or scratch the grafts?
+Accidental touch, bump, or scratch

-One accidental light touch is not the same as repeated scratching or strong pressure.
+One accidental light touch during airport travel is not the same as repeated scratching or strong pressure.
 Timing matters.
 A light touch on day 9 is different from a fingernail scrape on day 1.
 A small bump or a vomiting episode that does not bleed is different from trauma that causes bleeding, missing crusts, and new pain.

 If you accidentally touch the area, do not keep touching it to check whether the grafts are still there.
 That habit creates more risk than the first contact.
 Look for practical signs.
 Did it bleed?
 Was a graft visibly pulled out with tissue attached?
 Is there increasing pain or swelling?
 Did the contact happen during the first two or three days?

-When can hats, helmets, and exercise become safer?
+Hats, helmets, and exercise become safer gradually

 Light activity returns before pressure and friction become safe.
 A loose cap used carefully is not the same as a tight helmet.
 A short walk is not the same as heavy lifting, sweating heavily, or training in a way that makes you wipe the scalp repeatedly.